Frazz by Jef Mallett for September 20, 2015

 19. Missing large

-Bill Harris Premium Member over 8 years ago
+Bill Harris Premium Member about 9 years ago

 The Catholic Churches dispute wasn’t about helio centrism, per se.
 Many intellectuals of the time had problems with heliocentrism based on lack of physical evidence (which could not be proven until more accurate measurements in the 1800’s).
 In fact the Pope originally supported Galileo and the issue was crouched strictly in a scientific debate.
 It is when Galileo published a rebuttal that appeared to insult the pope that we was censured, and then only for the previewed insult.